alshedivat/al-folio/_pages/about.md

 My research interests lie at the intersection of <b>information theory</b> and <b>machine learning</b>.
 In particular, I am interested in developing fast data-processing algorithms with provable guarantees, using ideas and insights from information theory.

-Research keywords include:
+Recent research topics include:
-- low-dimensional embedding, representation learning;
+- representation learning;
-- nonparameteric methods, nearest-neighbor-based algorithms;
+- nonparameteric methods for large-scale data;
 - universal information processing.

 Check out my [resume](/resume) for more information.